jamen/pull-browserify/readme.md

 ### `browserify([files, opts])`
 ### `browserify.source([files, opts])`

-Creates a browserify object in the pipeline, where you can use the functions (or `pull.map`) to manage it.
+Creates a browserify object in the pipeline, where you can use the functions (or `pull.through`) to manage it.

 ### `browserify.{add, require, external, ignore, exclude, transform}`

-These just wrap their [`browserify`](https://npmjs.com/browserify) counterparts in `pull.map`.
+These just wrap their [`browserify`](https://npmjs.com/browserify) counterparts in `pull.through`.
 You can read the docs there.

 ```js
 var settings = pull(